cfenollosa/aekii/README.md

 **Slightly angling them, from the original 90 degrees to about 45-60 degrees from the base, made them loose and allowed the leaf to freely slide in and out of the keyswitch.**

 ![Bend the leaves](img/legsbent.JPG)
+If the original legs are 90 degrees straight, bend the front ones to about 30 degrees

 That was enough.
 Slightly bending the four legs of every leaf made the reconstructed key produce a clicking sound.
 One can adjust the exact tune of every key by means of this angle.
 The looser the leaf, the clickier the key.

+*Note: the legs are fragile, so be careful when bending them.
+The process is reversible but if you move them too much they may break.
+I then suggest swapping that keyswitch with one that you don't use, like F15*

 ## Update: Other modding configurations